dns-stats/draft-dns-capture-format/draft-dickinson-dnsop-dns-capture-format-00.md

 can be represented by it.
 So if a query is malformed this will lead to the (well formed) DNS responses with error code FORMERR appearing as 'unmatched'.

 [TODO: Need further discussion of well-formed vs malformed packets and how name servers view this definition.]

+[TODO: Need to develop optional representation of malformed packets within CBOR and what this means for packet matching.
+This may influence which fields are optional in the rest of the representation.]

 <!--Include in the discussion that e.g. trailing bytes on a well-formed query are not retained-->